valeno-dev/python-projects/2. intermediate/hangman/README.md

   - 🟡 **Medium** → Words with 6–8 letters
   - 🔴 **Hard** → Words with > 8 letters
 - You have **6 total attempts**.
-- For every incorrect guess, part of the hangman appears.
+- For every incorrect guess, part of the hangman will be gone.
 - The game ends when:
   - You guess the full word ✅
   - or all attempts are used up 💀